proggramer/vk-telegram_messages/README.md

 # vk-telegram_messages
-Easy messages from vk in telegramm
+Easy messages from Vk to Telegramm